Kitchen Remodel Tips For Homeowners

 This is the best option in terms of functionality if it matches the homeowners budget and taste.

-Marble is known for being a luxury material but it comes with several downsides, the main one is maintenance.
+Marble is known for being a luxury counter space material but it comes with several downsides, the main one is maintenance.

 Marble stains easily and gets etching which are the circles from drinking glasses, and faint marks you can see at a lower angle and can feel when you rub your hand across.